MagicMotion/crypto-expert/README.md

 ## Welcome to Crypto Expert
 Crypto Expert is a ground-breaking project focused on cryptocurrency analysis and trading.
-It's currently under active development and we're looking for contributors
+It's currently under active development and we're looking for contributors.